I’m a 55 year-old woman who lives, runs, bikes, and swims in Madison, Wisconsin.

 For the first 30 years of my life was pretty much a geek.
 I was introduced to computers in Junior High, and found I had a knack for working with them.
 During the next few years I taught myself to program Basic and 6502 assembly language, and decided I wanted to write computer games when I grew up.
 I’ve worked in games for 25+ years, but I’m not sure if I’ve grown up :).

 I went to college at the University of Texas at Austin.
 After graduating in 1988 with a Bachelor’s degree in Computer Science, I began writing commercial Macintosh games (Space Rogue, published by Origin Systems, was my first game).
 Over the years, I wrote quite a few Mac games (check my work page for a list).
-I wrote iPhone apps and games for my company, Maverick Software for several years, and am now the senior iOS engineer at Fetch Rewards.
+I wrote iPhone apps and games for my company, Maverick Software for several years, and was the Principal iOS engineer at Fetch Rewards for 5 years, responsible for creating their iOS app.
+I’m now retired.

 I met my spouse Suellen online in 1994, and we began to do our part to keep AT&T and American Airlines in business with a long distance relationship between Austin and Madison, Wisconsin.
-We were married in June 1997, and Suellen moved to Austin.
-Suellen is a professor of Library & Information Science, and teaches online for several universities (Univ of Alabam, Univ of Rhode Island, and more!).
+We were married in 1997, and Suellen moved to Austin.
+Suellen retired from being a professor of Library & Information Science in 2021, after teaching online for several universities (Univ of Alabam, Univ of Rhode Island, and more!) over the last several years.